nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/jsf-ui-how-to-index/how-to-bubble-errors-from-the-core-layer-in-the-jsf-ui.md

     status: ok
 details:
     howto:
-        excerpt: Learn how to bubble errors from the core layer in the&nbsp; UI.
+        excerpt: 'Learn how to bubble errors from the core layer in the&nbsp; UI.'
         level: Advanced
         tool: Code editor
         topics: JSF UI